NTT Data Payment Services: Security

-The company's payment platforms have been accredited for PCIDSS & PA-DSS certifications which are accepted by the banking industry and hence ascertain the security of its mobile payment transactions and the transmission of card holder data.
+The company's payment platforms have been accredited for PCIDSS & PA-DSS certifications which are accepted by the banking industry and hence ascertain the security of its mobile payment transactions and the transmission of cardholder data.

-Atom's payment platform uses Advanced Encryption Standard 128 Bit cipher block chaining for routing transactions using secure VPN connectivity.
+NTT DATA Payment Services India payment platform uses Advanced Encryption Standard 128 Bit cipher block chaining for routing transactions using secure VPN connectivity.
 Atom does not store any credit card details but acts as a pass-through to the bank's payment gateway for routing transactions.

 Partnerships

-Atom has tie-ups with major banks apart from credit card companies like Visa Inc., MasterCard, and American Express.
+NTT DATA Payment Services India has tie-ups with major banks apart from credit card companies like Visa Inc., MasterCard, and American Express.
 The credit cards of these banks and companies can be used to transact on the Atom platform.
 More than 1500 merchants have tied up with Atom to provide these payment services.